polarityio/splunk/README.md

 A comma separated list of KV Store Collection Fields to search on.
 To see a list of available fields to search on, leave this field empty, check the "Search KV Store" option above, and set "KV Store Apps & Collections to Search" to your desired collections, then click "Apply Changes".
 > ***Note:*** Minimizing these will improve KV Store search times.
 > ***Note:*** You can also use these fields in the "Summary Fields" option above.

+### Earliest SPL Time Bounds

+Sets the earliest (inclusive) time bounds for the search when directly searching using a Splunk SPL query.
+This option only applies to SPL queries directly input by the user and does not limit the results returned by the `Splunk Search String` option.
+This option should be set to "Users can view only".
+Defaults to `-1mon`.

+### Maximum SPL Results

+The maximum number of results to return when directly searching using a Splunk SPL query.
+This option only applies to SPL queries directly input by the user and does not limit the results returned by the `Splunk Search String` option.
+This option should be set to "Users can view only".
+Defaults to 10.

  ## Installation Instructions